NoahElmore/BatteryFarmSimulink/manual/1-introduction.md

 <img src="images/Bypasscircuit.png">

 For the standard discharge analysis using all 84 batteries, we will neglect energizing the single pole double throw (SPDT) relay and they will be left in the deenergized position.
 The IN connection port is either connected to the Positive connection port for the battery module or to the previous Bypass subsystem outside of this subsystem.
 The POS and NEG connection port in the Bypass subsystem is connected to the positive and negative terminal of the physical controlled voltage source block.
 Finally, the OUT connection port is connected to the next Bypass subsystem or the negative connection port for the battery module.
 With these relays deenergized, it puts all the physical controlled voltage source blocks in series which is similar to having the batteries in series.
-The analysis of energizing the Bypass relay with be discussed later in the manual.
+The analysis of energizing the Bypass relay with be discussed later on in the manual.

 <img src="images/BatteryModules.png">